 Wireframing is an important step in any screen design process.
 It primarily allows you to define the information hierarchy of your design, making it easier for you to plan the layout according to how you want your user to process the information.
 If you've yet to use wireframing, it's time to get your feet wet.

-Before we get started though, a quick question: are you needing a pro website solution?
-If so, we have a number of HTML Templates and PSD Templates that may fit your needs.
-Or you could even hire an Envato Studio professional to help create your website.
+Before we get started though, a quick question: do you need a pro website solution?
+If so, we have a number of beautifully designed website templates that may fit your needs.
+You can download unlimited templates and other items for a single low monthly subscription.

 Otherwise, let's get into this tutorial!